 The differential diagnosis of cystic lesions of the temporal lobe are:

-- megalencephalic leukoencephalopathy with subcortical cysts (also known as Van der Knaap disease).
+- with megalencephaly: megalencephalic leukoencephalopathy with subcortical cysts (also known as Van der Knaap disease).